 [Heading inserted: No. 94 of 1984 s.
 47.]

 80ZF.
-Term used: Fair Work Commission
+Term used: FW Commission

 In this Part —

-Fair Work Commission includes a member of the Fair Work Commission.
+FW Commission includes a member of the FW Commission.

 [Section 80ZF inserted: No. 39 of 2018 s.
-52.]
+52; amended: No. 30 of 2021 s.
+75(1).]

 80ZG.
-Joint proceedings of Commission and Fair Work Commission
+Joint proceedings of Commission and FW Commission

 (1) If in the opinion of the Chief Commissioner it is appropriate to do so, the Commission may, notwithstanding anything in this Act, exercise, in the presence of —

-(a) the Fair Work Commission; and
+(a) the FW Commission; and

-(b) the parties to an industrial dispute in relation to which the Fair Work Commission is exercising power; and
+(b) the parties to an industrial dispute in relation to which the FW Commission is exercising power; and

-(c) any witness summoned by the Fair Work Commission,
+(c) any witness summoned by the FW Commission,

 any of the powers of the Commission that are exercisable by it in relation to an industrial matter.

-(2) Where the Commission is exercising, as provided by subsection (1), in relation to an industrial matter, any of the powers of the Commission that are exercisable by it, it may, without limiting the generality of section 26(1)(a) and (b), have regard to any evidence given, in its presence and in the presence of the parties to the industrial matter, to the Fair Work Commission, being evidence that is relevant to the exercise of those powers.
+(2) Where the Commission is exercising, as provided by subsection (1), in relation to an industrial matter, any of the powers of the Commission that are exercisable by it, it may, without limiting the generality of section 26(1)(a) and (b), have regard to any evidence given, in its presence and in the presence of the parties to the industrial matter, to the FW Commission, being evidence that is relevant to the exercise of those powers.

-(3) Nothing in this section shall be taken to prevent the Commission from exercising powers in relation to an industrial matter in the presence of any person other than the Fair Work Commission or a person referred to in subsection (1)(b) or (c).
+(3) Nothing in this section is taken to prevent the Commission from exercising powers in relation to an industrial matter in the presence of any person other than the FW Commission or a person referred to in subsection (1)(b) or (c).

 [Section 80ZG inserted: No. 94 of 1984 s.
 47; amended: No. 53 of 2011 s.
 39; No. 39 of 2018 s.
-53.]
+53; No. 30 of 2021 s.
+75(1) and 76(3).]

 80ZH.
-Referring matters to Fair Work Commission for determination under this Act
+Referring matters to FW Commission for determination under this Act

-(1) The Chief Commissioner may, where in his opinion it is appropriate to do so, request the President of the Fair Work Commission to nominate a member of the Fair Work Commission to deal with the whole or any part of an industrial matter which has arisen or is threatened or impending.
+(1) The Chief Commissioner may, if it is appropriate to do so, request the President of the FW Commission to nominate a member of the FW Commission to deal with the whole or any part of an industrial matter which has arisen or is threatened or impending.

-(2) Where, in accordance with a request under subsection (1), the President of the Fair Work Commission nominates a member of the Fair Work Commission, the Chief Commissioner may refer the whole or part of the industrial matter in respect of which the request was made to the member to be inquired into and to be dealt with under this Act by conciliation, by arbitration or by conciliation and, if necessary, by arbitration, and may, at any time before a decision is made by the member in relation to the industrial matter, revoke the reference.
+(2) Where, in accordance with a request under subsection (1), the President of the FW Commission nominates a member of the FW Commission, the Chief Commissioner may refer the whole or part of the industrial matter in respect of which the request was made to the member to be inquired into and to be dealt with under this Act by conciliation, by arbitration or by conciliation and, if necessary, by arbitration, and may, at any time before a decision is made by the member in relation to the industrial matter, revoke the reference.

-(3) For the purposes of inquiring into and dealing with the whole or part of an industrial matter that has been referred to him under subsection (2), the member of the Fair Work Commission may exercise all the powers of the Commission under this Act that are exercisable by a commissioner or by a constituent authority and in the exercise of those powers shall be deemed to be the Commission.
+(3) For the purposes of inquiring into and dealing with the whole or part of an industrial matter that has been referred to the member of the FW Commission under subsection (2), the member may exercise all the powers of the Commission under this Act that are exercisable by a commissioner or by a constituent authority and in the exercise of those powers is taken to be the Commission.

-(4) Without limiting subsection (3), a decision made by a member of the Fair Work Commission in relation to an industrial matter referred to him under subsection (2) shall, for the purposes of this Act, be deemed to be an award, order or declaration as the case may require, made by the Commission under this Act.
+(4) Without limiting subsection (3), a decision made by a member of the FW Commission in relation to an industrial matter referred to the member under subsection (2) is, for the purposes of this Act, taken to be an award, order or declaration as the case may require, made by the Commission under this Act.

 [Section 80ZH inserted: No. 94 of 1984 s.
 47; amended: No. 53 of 2011 s.
 39; No. 39 of 2018 s.
-54.]
+54; No. 30 of 2021 s.
+75(1), 76(3) and (7), 77(13), 78(3) and (6).]

 80ZI.
 Conferences with other industrial authorities